 On a cold Jan.
-23 morning, a new international landmark opened to the public.
+23 morning in 2016, a new international landmark opened to the public.

 Time flies when you’re having fun, especially when you’re inside a Boeing 747 that used to fly the skies.
 Independence Plaza turns three this year.
 The monumental exhibit remains a cornerstone of the experience at Space Center Houston.
 Nowhere else in the world can you walk inside a shuttle replica mounted on a shuttle carrier aircraft (SCA).
 Nowhere else is a shuttle replica displayed in the piggyback configuration used to transport shuttles back to their homes.